 - ¼ Teaspoon lemon essential oil

-- Place the coconut oil and cacao butter in a saucepan.
+- Place the coconut oil and cocoa butter in a saucepan.
 Over low heat, warm until just melted.

 - Remove from the heat.
 Add the vitamin E oil and essential oil.